nrsyed/nrsyed.com/content/blog/2021-05-01-migrating-from-wordpress-to-hugo-and-siteground-to-digital-ocean.md

 echo "test message body" | mail -s "test subject" foo.bar@gmail.com
 {{< / highlight >}}

 Unfortunately, some services are more strict than others.
-Case in point: I was I was able to use the above command to send email to a Yahoo address but attempting to send it to my GMail produced the following in `/var/log/mail.log`:
+Case in point:
+I was able to use the above command to send email to a Yahoo address but attempting to send it to my GMail produced the following in `/var/log/mail.log`: